 ADHD & ADD

 Attention Deficit Hyperactivity Disorder (ADHD) is one of the most common mental disorders that develop in children.
 Children with ADHD experience impaired functioning at home, at school, and in relationships with their peers.
 If untreated, the disorder can produce long-term adverse effects.

 Alzheimer's disease (AD) affects older people's memory, thought and behavior.
 AD progresses inexorably, causing individuals with the condition to gradually forget knowledge acquired throughout life and interfering with recall of even the simplest among everyday activities.

 The subsequent brain damage ultimately results in long-term disability.
 Because the disease can cause multiple sites of damage throughout the central nervous system, patients will experience a wide variety of symptoms.
 One of most common is impairment of cognitive ability.

 It is a well known fact that people who receive chemotherapy for cancer have a higher risk of developing cognitive impairment in later life than those who have never undergone chemotherapy.
 Patients who have been treated with higher doses of chemotherapy have a higher risk than those treated.

-The term dementia, as used in diagnostic contexts, refers to the decline and loss of cognitive function (for example, short-term and long-term memory, attention, executive function and reasoning) that may accompany a wide and complex range neurodegenerative diseases such as Alzheimer's disease, Lewy Bodies Diseases (for example, Parkinson's), demyelinating diseases (for example, Multiple Sclerosis), or conditions such as alcoholism and HIV (AIDS).
+The term dementia, as used in diagnostic contexts, refers to the decline and loss of cognitive function (for example, short-term and long-term memory, attention, executive function and reasoning) that may accompany a wide and complex range neurodegenerative diseases such as Alzheimer's disease, Lewy Bodies Diseases (for example, 's), demyelinating diseases (for example, Sclerosis), or conditions such as alcoholism and HIV (AIDS).